Nonlinear Translational Damper

 Description

-The block Nonlinear Translational Damper is a progressive nonlinear dampener.
-Polynomial and tabular parameterizations define the non-linear relationship between the damping force and the relative velocity of the translational motion.
-The damping force can be symmetrical or asymmetrical with respect to the zero velocity point.
-The unit applies equal opposite damping forces to the two non-directional ports.
+Block Nonlinear Translational Damper It is a translational nonlinear damper.
+The polynomial and tabular parameterizations determine the nonlinear relationship between the damping force and the relative velocity of translational motion.
+The damping force can be symmetrical or asymmetrical relative to the zero velocity point.
+The unit applies equal opposite damping forces to two non-directional ports.

-The symmetrical polynomial parameterization defines the damping force for positive and negative relative velocities according to the expression:
+The symmetric polynomial parameterization determines the damping force for positive and negative relative velocities according to the expression:

 where